PeterCamilleri/CX16/docs/more_memory.md

 1. To hold the code of the program along with supporting libraries.
 2. To hold the data of the program.
-This can include text, spreadsheet data, game maps, images, sounds, music, and much more.
+This can include text, spreadsheet data, game maps, game data, images, sounds, music, and much more.